polterguy/phosphorusfive/README.md

 without even as much as a trace of inheritance, OOP or objects.

 You can easily create your own Active Events, incrementally building on top of your previously created Active Events, that creates much richer
 Ajax widgets than what's shown above.
-Below is a piece of Hyperlambda that creates an Ajax TreeView, which allows you to browse your folders on disc.
+Below is a piece of Hyperlambda, that creates an Ajax TreeView, which allows you to browse your folders on disc.
-This [extension widget](/code/p5.webapp/system42/components/common-widgets/tree/) is entirely created in Hyperlambda, but you can also created Active
+This [extension widget](/core/p5.webapp/system42/components/common-widgets/tree/) is entirely created in Hyperlambda, but you can also created Active
 Events in C#.

 ```